Diagnostic11 min read

 Review notes

-• The packet shows whether the routine survives a busy shift.
+• The record shows whether the routine survives a busy shift.

 • The missing fields point to different fixes.